-Glad to see my latest article in Leisure Painter magazine this month.
+Glad to see my latest article in July’s issue of Leisure Painter magazine.
 I write about my artist’s journal where I paint, draw and write about my garden through the seasons.
 This month I write about the joys of Spring and how you might use collage to enhance your journal entries.

 The other day I took this photo of some trailing clematis against the fence.
 It’s inspiring me!
 Reminded me of a painting I did a few years ago…